 Yoast vs Rank Math

 If you want to learn more about both Plugins Yoast SEO and Rank Math, I recommend you read the article "WordPress SEO-Plugins" by Dominik Stein.

 In the Yoast SEO settings, you can enable or disable the creation of XML sitemaps under General → Features.
 By default, this option is set to "On".

-Under Display in search → taxonomies, you can select these post types or exclude them from being displayed in the search results.
+Under Appearance in Search → Taxonomies, you can select these post types or exclude them from appearing in search results.

 As a rule, it's always recommended to exclude categories and other special formats from the search results.
 Quite simply to avoid "duplicate content".

 The SEO Plugin Rank Math is also available free of charge and is mainly used for the search engine optimization of your websites.
-In addition to numerous functions, you will also find settings for XML sitemaps.
+In addition to the numerous functions, you will also find settings for the XML sitemap.

-Under the menu item Sitemap settings → General, you can choose from all the setting options.
+Under the menu item Sitemap Settings → General you can choose from all setting options.
 Just like with Yoast, you can define which content should be listed in the sitemap and which should not.
 In addition, you will find a direct link here, which you can use to call up your sitemap.

 With Rank Math, it's also possible to exclude individual taxonomies (post types) from being listed in the WordPress sitemap with just a few clicks (categories, keywords).
 To do this, simply turn the corresponding slider on or off.

 In addition, you have the option to exclude posts, pages, and shortcodes as a rule under the item "post types".
 However, you should only ever exclude posts and pages in individual cases and as needed because his type of content should usually always be included in an XML sitemap.

 Important to know

 XML sitemap feature in WordPress 5.5

 Submit your WordPress sitemap to Google and Bing

 Once you have created your XML sitemap as described above, you can submit it directly to Google and Bing.
 This has the advantage that you can monitor the indexing status of your website at any time and view the corresponding statistics.